microsoftgraph/microsoft-graph-docs-contrib/concepts/msgraph-customer-update-assignment-grade-data-for-tool.md

 ## Get class assignment information

 All assignments and students' information are linked to class and submission information respectively.
-The following APIs are to retrieve information about class assignments:
+The following APIs retrieve information about class assignments:

-- [educationAssignment resource type](/graph/api/resources/educationassignment) : Allows you to list all data for assignments in a class.
+- [educationAssignment resource type](/graph/api/resources/educationassignment): Lists all data for assignments in a class.
-- [educationSubmission resource type](/graph/api/resources/educationsubmission) : A `submissionId` is created for every student for whom an assignment is published.
-You can use this API to get the submission status - that is, whether it was turned in and graded,([resources](/graph/api/educationsubmissionresource-get)) submitted by the student, and the grade ([outcome](/graph/api/resources/educationoutcome)) for the submission.
+- [educationSubmission resource type](/graph/api/resources/educationsubmission): A `submissionId` is created for every student for whom an assignment is published.
+You can use this API to get the submission status - for example, whether it was turned in and graded, ([resources](/graph/api/educationsubmissionresource-get)) submitted by the student, and the grade ([outcome](/graph/api/resources/educationoutcome)) for the submission.

 ## Permissions

 Delegated and application permissions are required to update data in assignments.
 Application permissions are currently supported in the beta version only.

-> **Note:**  Since student and grade information is sensitive data, please verify which permissions are required.
+> **Note:** Because student and grade information is sensitive data, be sure to verify which permissions are required.